tfrce/call-congress/INSTALLATION.md

     # run in another tab
     ngrok 5000

-When the dev server is running, the front-end will be accessible at [http://localhost:5000/](http://localhost:5000/).
+When the dev server is running, the front-end will be accessible at [http://localhost:5000/](http://localhost:5000/), and proxied to external routes at [http://ngrok.com](http://ngrok.com).

 Unit tests can also be run with:

-    python tests/test.py
+    python tests/run.py

 Production server
 ------------------